|Nominal duration||2 years|

 A motivation letter must be added to your application.

 Specific requirements for Non-EU applicants:

-• Specialization on Processes will teach all about the different ways to produce energy: oil shale, wind energy, water etc.
+- Specialisation in Processes will teach all about the different ways to produce energy: oil shale, wind energy, water, etc.

-Since the beginning of the programme, almost 50% of the graduates have continued their studies on PhD level.
-This has result many career possibilities as a researcher in the field of fuel cells and solar panels for material specialization students whereas processes students are demanded in industries related to sustainable energetics.
+Since the beginning of the programme, almost 50% of the graduates have continued their studies at PhD level in TalTech University or in other universities in Europe or America.
+This has the result of many career possibilities as a researcher in the field of fuel cells and solar panels for material specialisation students whereas processes students are demanded in industries related to sustainable energetics.